Gated community

-Cruise ships function as floating gated communities.

 Features

 Besides the services of gatekeepers, many gated communities provide other amenities.
 These may depend on a number of factors including geographical location, demographic composition, community structure, and community fees collected.
 When there are sub-associations that belong to master associations, the master association may provide many of the amenities.
 In general, the larger the association the more amenities that can be provided.

 Amenities also depend on the type of housing.
 For example, single-family-home communities may not have a common-area swimming pool, since individual home-owners have the ability to construct their own private pools.
 A condominium, on the other hand, may offer a community pool, since the individual units do not have the option of a private pool installation.

 Typical amenities offered can include one or more: